Skip to contents

 A fitted model object (typically from lm).

-List of options, where pval.BP (logical, default = FALSE) indicates whether to include Breusch-Pagan p-value on the plot.
+(logical, default = FALSE) option to include Breusch-Pagan p-value on the plot.

 List of plotting parameters, usually from lm_plot.parms().